-Housing that is income-restricted at initial occupancy to households earning at or below 30% AMI.
+Housing that is income-restricted to households earning at or below 30% AMI.
 Rent is generally based on income, with the household contributing 30% of their adjusted gross income toward rent.
 Also referred to as extremely low-income housing.

 Subsidy